-The Precision Recall Curve, when applied to security alerts, describes the balancing act between allowing more visibility with a higher probability of false positives, or fine tuning to have a smaller number of alerts with a higher probability of true positives, which introduces greater risk of missing early indicators (false negatives).
+The Precision-Recall Curve, when applied to security alerts, describes the balancing act between allowing more visibility with a higher probability of false positives, or fine-tuning to have a smaller number of alerts with a higher probability of true positives, which introduces a greater risk of missing early indicators (false negatives).

 This precision curve creates an ongoing dilemma for security teams.
-While many teams operate with an acceptable false positive level (15%?, 20%?), this does not account for the nuances across alert types, threat activity types, and threat stages.
+While many teams operate with an acceptable false-positive level (15%?, 20%?), this does not account for the nuances across alert types, threat activity types, and threat stages.
 Whether its data exfiltration, ransomware, or some other outcome, an adversary’s end goal does not occur in a single step.
-Many early indicators of a threat are also prone to false positives, which either results in a low priority score (so not investigated) or getting tuned out completely.
-Using a blanket percentage to understand false positive tolerance creates the worst of both worlds: creates blind spots to early threat indicators while adding to alert volume beyond the teams’ ability to triage.
+Many early indicators of a threat are also prone to false positives, which either result in a low priority score (so not investigated) or getting tuned out completely.
+Using a blanket percentage to understand false-positive tolerance creates the worst of both worlds: creates blind spots to early threat indicators while adding to alert volume beyond the teams’ ability to triage.

 Attack tracing both suppresses false positives and groups together security alerts based on their causal connections.
 This reverses the interest to suppress alerts with a higher probability of false positives.
 While these indicators when seen in isolation do not warrant investigation, collectively they work as ‘flags’ in the attack trace to spotlight clusters of activities that tell the ‘story’ of the attack.